 In other words, don’t get bogged down in smaller details.
 Specific factors are bound to change over time, such as information on equipment or individual clients.
 Instead, prioritize sharing experts' skills and organizational knowledge.

 When assisting organizations with knowledge transfer, Leonard and her team collect this information from experts, then consult with others at the company to validate what should be considered critical knowledge.
 They rank various items for factors such as how critical the knowledge is to the organization, how urgent it is to transfer and how difficult it would be to transfer it.
 Then they create a visual map of the knowledge itself to help focus their learning plan.

-Interview and Observe
+Interview and observe

 The length of time a nextpert needs to spend with an expert will vary, and Leonard says much of the work falls onto the shoulders of the nextpert.
 It’s important to help nextperts on their interview and observation skills so they have a better understanding of how to extract information.
-You can also assign coaches to facilitate knowledge exchanges.

 However, interviews are only part of the process.
 Nextperts also observe the experts in action and partner with them on joint projects so they can learn by doing.
 All the while, the nextperts should take time to reflect on what they’re learning to avoid misunderstandings.

 On the flip side, experts themselves also need to be equipped to pass on their knowledge.
 This requires that you first identify who your internal experts are.
 Think about who is often asked to contribute their expertise and make it easy for them to share their knowledge.
 Create a standardized knowledge transfer plan and assign experts to facilitate knowledge exchanges.